Shogun121/cis237assignment1-1/README.md

-# Assignment 1 - Review of C# Basic Concepts and Introduction to Git
+﻿# Assignment 1 - Review of C# Basic Concepts and Introduction to Git
 ## Due 9-20-2016

 ## Author
+Robert Cooley
 ## Description

 Create a C# console program to work with a .CSV wine list.
 The program should continually run until the user decides to exit (entering a certain character on the keyboard).
 The program should allow the following functionality: